madeofpendletonwool/PinePods/README.md

 - [ ] How-to guides on doing things in the app
 - [ ] *Pinepods Firewood*.
 A light, terminal based client used as a remote streaming device or to just listen to podcasts in your terminal!
 No GUI
 - [ ] Add highlight to indicate which page you're on
-- [ ] Currently, any user api can call check_usernames - Which is a security hole at best as a user could just smash values against it until they guess valid usernames.
-It's like this currently because of the way the apps create new users.
-That needs to be reworked and this api locked down to only admins.
 - [ ] Podcast ad blocking.
 Either by parsing audio blocks with ai and filtering ads or by utilizing a centralized server to allow others to send their ad block info to after determining the timestamps for ads.
 - [ ] More useful Podcast saving.
 Perhaps implementing a tagging system for users to make tagged groups of podcasts.
 - [ ] Suggestions page - Create podcasts you might like based on the ones you already added